sborgeson/SAMwrapper/README.md

 # SAMpy
-A python wrapper around NREL's SAM (System Advisory Model) SDK, which is primitive and not very pythonic
+A high level python 2.x and 3.x wrapper around NREL's official SAM (System Advisory Model) SDK, which is low level, not very pythonic, and doesn't support python 3.

 # External software requirements
 * Requires and wraps around the SAM SDK, which you can download and extract from: https://sam.nrel.gov/node/69515 (the path to the SDK is a SAMpy config options).